typerefinery-ai/deploy-site-template/README.md

 3. Select `Deploy from a branch` branch in `Source` dropdown.
 4. Select `main` branch in `Branch` dropdown and press `Save` button.

+### Update the repository details

+1. Click the `Gears` button in the About section.
+2. Tick the `Use your GitHub Pages website` checkbox and click `Save changes` button.
+Link to your new site will appear in the About section.

 ### Create a personal access token

 1. Go to the [New personal access token (classic)](https://github.com/settings/tokens/new) page.